bright/new-www/content/jobs/qa-engineer.md

 * strong problem solving and analytical skills
 * ability to work independently as well as in a team
 * very good level of English (both written and spoken)
+* very good level of Polish 🇵🇱 (we work in an international environment, but within the company, we communicate in Polish)

 ## we would also appreciate if you have